RKKOYA/LegacyTrack/README.md

   * Concrete Halls
   * Warmth
   * Ballad of the Cats
-* Underwater (UNCHANGED)
+* Underwater (UNCHANGED for survival, CHANGED to creative music)
 * End (UNCHANGED)

 ## Supported Game Versions
 `Java 1.21.8`

 ## Installation
 1. Navigate to the releases on the right to download the specified release version.
-You should be getting a .zip file containing the files found in this repository.
+You should be getting a .zip file.
-2. Unzip the .zip file and you should be getting a folder with the same name as the .zip file.
+2. Unzip the .zip file and you should be getting two zipped folders; one for LegacyTrack and the other for LegacyTrackC.
+Each zipped folder contains the neceessary resource pack files.
-3. Go into the folder and there should be another folder with the same name.
-4. Zip that folder and navigate to the resource packs folder in your minecraft directory (.minecraft/resourcepacks) and put the zip file there.
-5. In the game, navigate to the resource packs menu and load the resource pack (it is recommended to put the resource pack at the top of the list of loaded resource packs).
+3. Move those .zip folders over to the minecraft resourcepacks folder.
+4. In the game, navigate to options -> resourcepacks and load LegacyTrack.
+In creative mode, load LegacyTrackC on top of LegacyTrack; unload LegacyTrackC when switching back to survival mode.

 ## How it works
-Sound events are used in Minecraft to indicate what sound file to use (e.g.: on creative mode, the music.creative sound event is used to play background music that belongs to that event).
+Sound events are used in Minecraft as of 1.21.8 to indicate what sound file to use (e.g.: in the badlands biome, the 'music.overworld.badlands' sound event is triggered).
 There are sound events for background music that are triggered based on the corresponding events:
 * User Interface
   * music.menu